WHY I LOVE THSE EGGLESS ICEBOX PINWHEEL COOKIES RECIPE

 Store: Cookies stay fresh in an airtight container at room temperature for up to 1 week.

-Freeze: To freeze, just tightly wrap the logs in plastic wrap, then into freezer bags.
+Freeze: To freeze, just tightly wrap the logs in plastic wrap, then put them into freezer bags.
 Freeze for up to 3 months, then let it thaw in the refrigerator before slicing.

 - Eggless Sugar Cookies